 The best way to educate about good health and eating right, and create interest in local foods is to repeat the number of times your students are exposed to the food.
 Everyone knows kids like apples.
 However, sharing information about how apples are grown, where they are grown and fun facts about apples like “how many apples does it take to make an apple pie?” will make learning interesting and fun.
 This can be accomplished by serving local apples once a week throughout October in honor of the Great Apple Crunch and National Farm to School Month and celebrating apples every time.

 When you feature a local apple recipe, be sure to share interesting facts about those apples.
 Nutrition facts and facts about apple varieties grown in Illinois, along with the location of the orchards in your area are a great way to keep your students engaged.
 You can find fun and nutrition facts from the University of Illinois Extension here.
-And, from Illinois Farm Bureau Partners here.
+And, from the Illinois Farm Bureau here.

 Local Apple Recipes for School Meals

 Do you need help to find local or regional apples for your food service?
 Here are a few ways to get those local apples on your lunch tray!

 - Source apples through the DOD Fruit and Vegetable Program, look for “local” tagged selections